+Hazardous Substances

-- 10. Hazardous Substances - a.
+- a.
 Prior to dedication of parkland, the developer shall make full disclosure of the presence of any hazardous substances or Underground Storage Tank (U.S.T.s) of which the developer has knowledge. - b.
 The City, at its discretion, may proceed to conduct such initial environmental tests and surveys on the land as it may deem appropriate, and the developer shall grant to the City and its agents and employees such reasonable access to the land as is necessary to conduct such surveys and tests. - c.
 If the results of such surveys and tests indicate a reasonable possibility of environmental contamination or the presence of U.S.T.s, the City may require further survey and tests to be performed at the developer's expense as the City may deem necessary prior to its acceptance of the dedication, or in the alternative, the developer may be required to identify alternative property or pay the fees in lieu of such parkland dedication.
 The owner continues as the responsible party until remediated and accepted.

-11. Site Condition
+10. Site Condition

 - a.
-The Park site shall be free of trash and debris. - b.
-If the condition of the dedicated parkland is disturbed during construction of subdivision improvements, then the developer shall be responsible for returning the dedicated land to its previous condition prior to or at the time of plat recordation. - c.
-The public improvements to be constructed per the applicable subdivision plat will not be accepted by the City until such time that the above conditions have been met. - 12.
-Greenbelts - a.
+The park site shall be free of trash and debris. - b.
+If the condition of the dedicated parkland is disturbed during construction of subdivision improvements, then the developer shall be responsible for returning the dedicated land to its previous condition prior to or at the time of final-plat filingrecordation. - c.
+The public improvements to be constructed per the applicable subdivision plat will not be accepted by the City until such time that the above conditions have been met.

+11. Greenbelts

+- a.
 Greenbelts are areas that are left in a natural condition, but which are publicly accessible. - b.
 Greenbelt widths, right-of-way and construction shall be in conformance with the requirements of this Chapter and the Infrastructure and Subdivision Design Chapter of the Unified Development Code. - c.
 Trail specifications and trail furnishings, such as signage, trash receptacles, benches and pet waste stations, shall be in accordance with City standards. - d.
-Minimum frontage requirements where a greenbelt intersects a road shall be according to road type, as follows: - i.
-Arterials Minimum frontage required for arterial roads is 50 feet. - ii.
-Collectors Minimum frontage required for collector roads is 40 feet. - iii.
+Minimum frontage requirements where a greenbelt intersects a road shall be according to road type, as follows. - i.
+Arterials ii.
+Collectors iii.
 Local Roads